-Our policy recognises the current thinking on the National Curriculum 2014 as well as harnessing aspects of other creative and innovative approaches including Pie Corbett "Talk for Writing" using 'Learning to Learn' techniques.
+Our policy recognises the current thinking on the National Curriculum 2014 as well as harnessing aspects of other creative and innovative approaches including 'Read to Write' using 'Learning to Learn' techniques.

 This involves planning an engaging English curriculum using a wide range of high-quality texts for each year group every half-term.
-We have designed an English curriculum that is centered around both classic and long-standing much-loved books and novels as well as new and upcoming authors and texts and books with no text.
-An investment has been made in bringing in a range of quality texts, including buying some of the whole class sets of books and novels that each class are studying.
+It is an English curriculum that is centred around both classic and long-standing much-loved books and novels as well as new and upcoming authors and texts and books with no text.
+An investment has been made in bringing in a range of quality texts, getting whole class sets of books and including disciplinary reading books for reading across all subjects.